travis-ci/gimme/README.md

 To make this easier, and reduce duplicate invocations, Gimme now supports a "query" which, instead of producing normal output, just prints the resolution of a version specifier.
 This is the `--resolve` option.
-It handles the `.x` suffix and the `stable` string; all other inputs are passed through unchanged, although unknown names will be accompanied by an error message and an exit code of 2.
+It handles the `.x` suffix, the `stable` string, and the `oldstable` string; all other inputs are passed through unchanged, although unknown names will be accompanied by an error message and an exit code of 2.
 A valid version identifier, even if not currently downloadable from upstream, will resolve successfully.
 "Can resolve" is not "exists".

 Thus given a list of versions to invoke against, tooling might do a first pass to use `--resolve` on each and de-duplicate, so that if an alias and a